pdizz/pdizz.github.io/_posts/2017-03-22-behavioral-api-testing-with-behat-01.markdown

 ### A Basic Feature

-Now we're ready to write the first feature: `features/pdizz.github.io.feature`
+Now we're ready to write the first feature...

 {% highlight text %}
+# features/pdizz.github.io.feature
 Feature: pdizz.github.io site
     As a developer
     I need a blog